Skip to main content

 • Credentials in "Acme Sales" are invisible from "Acme Engineering"

-• Agents and history are workspace-specific
+• A2A agents and history are workspace-specific

 The workspace switcher lets you move between workspaces.
 Each one is its own self-contained environment.